It’s priced at a premium, but it’s a strong choice if you’re a frequent traveler and Hilton guest.

 You want general travel rewards.

-Leverage general travel cards like the Chase Sapphire Preferred® credit card, The Platinum Card® from American Express and Luxury Card Mastercard® Black Card™.
+Leverage general travel cards like the Chase Sapphire Preferred® Card, The Platinum Card® from American Express and Luxury Card Mastercard® Black Card™.
 Each offers points or miles you can redeem for hotel stays, car rentals, flights and other travel rewards.
 And each comes with travel credits and complimentary airport lounge access.

 Compare travel credit cards